dotnet/apireviews/2018/System.IO.Enumerations/README.md

       fact that everything is a delegate.
 Consider making them virtual methods and let users derive from `FindEnumerable<TResult, TState>`.
     - Collapse the static types holding the matchers into a single type.

+## Requirements from CPS/MSBuild

+* Required for CPS and benefit for MSBuild: `BeginDirectoryEnumeration` / `EndDirectoryEnumeration` callbacks.
+* Benefit for MSBuild: enumeration overload accepting a `RecurseDirectory` callback that also returns a new state object to use for that subtree (either this or we'll have to use a global dictionary in the global state object to keep the state per subtree).